 Fred's Foreign Travel Tips

-Having been to Europe a half a dozen times now on vacation, Kathy and I feel pretty comfortable packing for such trips and dealing with situations that may come up.
+Having been to Europe nearly a dozen times now on vacation, Kathy and I feel pretty comfortable packing for such trips and dealing with situations that may come up.
 Here are some key points that you may wish to consider when making your trip overseas, whether to Europe or elsewhere.
+Last review and update: February 2021.

 Guide books are fond of saying, "If you stick to the main roads in developed countries, you shouldn't have much trouble with language."
 Right!
-It would be a great mistake to assume that someone in every establishment you patronize will speak English in an non-English speaking country.
+It would be a great mistake to assume that someone in every establishment you patronize will speak English in an non-English speaking country outside the largest cities.
 This is not something to deter you from traveling or fear, however -- just deal with it!
 We've come to the point of taking it on as a fun challenge.

 While your waiter in a restaurant may not speak English (or very little), it is not uncommon to be handed a menu in English.
 However, I recommend that you prepare yourself by taking the following four actions.